the-events-calendar/event-tickets/readme.txt

 = [TBD] TBD =

+* Fix - Fixed an issue with Ticket repository that was causing all tickets to be fetched for 0 as event ID.
+[ET-2023]
 * Fix - The Attendee registration page will no longer generate warnings when viewing it.
 [ET-906]
 * Fix - When an event ticket is removed, it will no longer generate a 404 for the event.
 [TEC-5041]
 * Fix - Remove unwanted slashes from the Tickets Emails subject line.
 [ET-2061]